-Chrysler: Health-Care Trust Demands Share Registration
+Chrysler: Health-Care Trust Demands Step to Possible IPO

-Chrysler Group LLC, the U.S. automaker majority owned by Fiat (F) SpA, said its minority shareholder demanded a registration for its holdings in a step toward a possible public stock offering.
+Chrysler Group LLC, the U.S. automaker majority owned by Fiat SpA, said its minority shareholder demanded a registration for its holdings in a step toward a possible public stock offering.

-Chrysler will comply with the demand by the United Auto Workers Retiree Medical Benefits Trust, which owns 41.5 percent of the automaker, according to a statement.
-The trust, which is a voluntary employee beneficiary association, or VEBA, wants to register 16.6 percent of the shares in Auburn Hills, Michigan- based Chrysler, the company said.
+Chrysler will comply with the demand by the United Auto Workers Retiree Medical Benefits Trust, which owns 41.5 percent of the automaker, according to a statement yesterday.
+While registration is a first step in preparing to a public offering of stock, it doesn’t mean there will be an IPO, Chrysler said.

 Fiat owns 58.5 percent of Chrysler.
 The Italian automaker is in a legal dispute with the UAW trust over the price it must pay to exercise an initial call option that would boost its ownership stake to almost 62 percent.